-If there are any questions regarding the pump which are not covered in this manual or in other literature accompanying the unit, please contact your Gorman-Rupp distributor or the Gorman-Rupp Company:
+If there are any questions regarding the pump or its application which are not covered in this manual or in other literature accompanying this unit, please contact your Gorman-Rupp distributor, or The Gorman-Rupp Company:

 The Gorman-Rupp Company P.O.
-Box 1217 Mansfield, Ohio 44901-1217 Phone: (419) 755-1011

-Gorman-Rupp of Canada Limited 70 Burwell Road St. Thomas, Ontario N5P 3R7 Phone: (519) 631-2870
+Box 1217 Mansfield, Ohio 44901-1217 Phone: (419) 755-1011 or: Gorman-Rupp of Canada Limited 70 Burwell Road St. Thomas, Ontario N5P 3R7 Phone: (519) 631-2870

-For information or technical assistance on the engine, contact the engine manufacturer's local dealer or representative.
+For information or technical assistance on the power source, contact the power source manufacturer's local dealer or representative.